vrockai/pipeline-test/docs/content.md

 ---

-## The role of the sex hormone-gut microbiome axis in tumor immunotherapy.
+## The role of the sex hormone-gut microbiome axis in tumor immunotherapy
- 08.03.2023, _L Wang, L Tang, D Zhai, M Song, W Li, S Xu, S Jiang, H Meng, J Liang, Y Wang, B Zhang_

-_Humans, Gastrointestinal Microbiome, Immunotherapy, Gonadal Steroid Hormones, Immune Checkpoint Inhibitors, Neoplasms_ Accumulating evidence suggested that both gut microbiome and sex play a critical role in the efficacy of immune checkpoint blockade therapy.
-Considering the reciprocal relationship between sex hormones and gut microbiome, the sex hormone-gut microbiome axis may participate in the regulation of the response to immune checkpoint inhibitors (ICIs).
-In this review, it was attempted to summarize the current knowledge about the influences of both sex and gut microbiome on the antitumor efficacy of ICIs and describe the interaction between sex hormones and gut microbiome.
-Accordingly, this review discussed the potential of enhancing the antitumor efficacy of ICIs through regulating the levels of sex hormones through manipulation of gut microbiome.
-Collectively, this review provided reliable evidence concerning the role of the sex hormone-gut microbiome axis in tumor immunotherapy.

 [Source](https://www.tandfonline.com/doi/full/10.1080/19490976.2023.2185035)

-10.1080/19490976.2023.2185035

 ---

-## The Influence of the Microbiome on Aggressive Behavior: an Insight into Age Related Aggression.
+## The Influence of the Microbiome on Aggressive Behavior: an Insight into Age Related Aggression
- 07.03.2023, _L Gulledge, D Oyebode, JR Donaldson_

-Aggression is a complex psychological program that is influenced by genetics, environment, and psychological history.
-Research has shown that the hormonal levels in the body and the development of the brain can be major predictors of aggression.
-This review highlights recent studies that have connected the gut microbiome to alterations in hormones and brain development and how this can impact aggression.
-This paper also provides a systematic review on studies that directly assess the connection between the gut microbiome and aggression and reviews these connections in relation to age.
-We conclude with future directions that are needed to further determine the link between the microbiome and aggression among adolescents.

 [Source](https://academic.oup.com/femsle/advance-article/doi/10.1093/femsle/fnac114/7070714)

-10.1093/femsle/fnac114

 ---